RedEchidnaStudios: Barry Wemyss

 Following several joint and solo exhibitions, journeys of Alaska and Canada Inspired a solo exhibition relating to the iconic Grain Silos of the vast prairie regions of Canada.
 New forms from this exhibition culminated in further works being selected for the Art Gallery of Ballarat permanent collection.

-ln 2010, a new body of earthy forms for a solo exhibition at Port Augusta Cultural Centre - Yarta Purtli, resulted from an awarded residency at Grindell’s Hut, courtesy of Port Augusta City Council and National Parks South Australia.
+ln 2010, Barry presented a new body of earthy forms in a solo exhibition at Port Augusta Cultural Centre - Yarta Purtli.
+The works presented in the exhibition emerged from an awarded Artists Residency at Grindell’s Hut, courtesy of Port Augusta City Council and National Parks South Australia.

 Exhibition space, Port Augusta